 The Urticaria Control Test (UCT) is useful in the assessment of the patient’s disease status and is validated to determine the level of disease control in both chronic spontaneous urticaria and chronic inducible urticaria .
 The UCT has four items with a clear cut-off for a ‘well controlled’ vs a ‘poorly controlled’ disease, making it useful in routine clinical practice.

 The Angioedema Activity Score (AAS) allows the patient to score each of five key factors relating to their experience of angioedema from 0 to 3 (giving a daily score of 0–15).
-Daily AAS can be summed to give 7-day scores (AAS7), 4-week scores (AAS28), and 12-week scores (AAS84) .
+Daily AAS can be summed to provide 7-day scores (AAS7), 4-week scores (AAS28), and 12-week scores (AAS84) .

 Current international guidelines recommend validated instruments to assess the emotional impact of chronic urticaria and the effect on the patient’s quality of life (QOL), such as the Chronic Urticaria QOL questionnaire (CU-Q2oL) and the Angioedema QOL questionnaire (AE-QOL) [1,13].

 Urticaria is a mast cell-driven disease.
 Activated mast cells release histamine along with other mediators, such as platelet activating factor (PAF) and cytokines, resulting in sensory nerve activation, vasodilatation, plasma extravasation and recruitment of cells to the urticarial lesion.
-Mast cells can be activated by many different molecules in urticaria, but generally, these are not well defined .
+Many different molecules can activate mast cells in urticaria, but generally, these are not well defined .

 By definition, chronic spontaneous urticaria has no known trigger.
 Causes include:

-Chronic spontaneous urticaria is extremely rarely due to a Type I allergy .
+Chronic spontaneous urticaria is exceptionally rarely due to a Type I allergy .